Fake It Till You Make It?

 • Forging the traceability information and removing pollen to mask the true geographical origin of honey

-For more information on the study, refer to the reference below.
+For more information on the study, refer to the reference list below.

 In light of recent revelations, the enticing prospect of affordable honey may be too good to be true.
 European officials have disclosed that nearly half of the honey imported into the European Union is fake, with China being responsible for the majority of suspicious consignments.
 The investigation, led by ‘From the Hives’ initiative, uncovered malpractices such as the use of sugar syrups to lower honey prices, blending honey from multiple sources, and falsifying traceability information.
 These practices not only defraud consumers but also create unfair competition for genuine producers.
 To ensure the health benefits of honey, consumers are urged to opt for the ‘real deal’ – raw and unadulterated honey.
 CLICK HERE to learn the effect honey has on cardiometabolic risk factors.